legesher/legesher-docs/guide/legesher/roadmap.md

 `Opportunity: Technical Advanced`: for those who have familiarity with specific issues' technologies `💬Opportunity: Question`: Answering Questions in Issues, Stack Overflow, Gitter, Slack, etc.
 `🐛 Opportunity: Bug`: Links to issues reported by the user on this project
-`📝 Opportunity: Blog`: Links to the blogpost
+`📝 Opportunity: Blog`: Links to the blog post
 `💼 Opportunity: Business`: People who execute on the business end
 `💻 Opportunity: Code`: Links to commits by the user on this project
 `🖋 Opportunity: Content`: e.g. website copy, blog posts are separate